 Get new heads on the drums.
-Not as cheap, but makes a huge difference in your sound.
+Not as cheap, but makes a huge difference in your recording.

 Check out the amps and effects.
 If there’s anything wrong it becomes much more apparent in the studio.

-Use gear you’re familiar with, or you’ll be spending studio time figuring out your gear, which you should do ahead of time.
+Use gear you’re familiar with, or you’ll be spending studio time figuring out your gear.

-Take the CDs you know and love to the studio for the sessions.
+Take songs that you know and love to the studio for the sessions.
 It will help the engineer get what you’re looking for.
 It also helps you get tuned in to the sound of the studio.